janko/janko.io/_posts/2016-01-18-file-uploads-asynchronous-world.md

 2. Deleting the file(s) is kicked into a background job
 3. Record is deleted instantaneously

+Even though caching of the file via AJAX still takes the same time as if it was done synchronously on form submit, users are now much happier since their UI isn't blocked, allowing them to do other things until the upload finishes.
+In the meanwhile they ideally see a nice progress bar letting them know when the upload will finish.

-Utilizing this asynchronicity is crucial for good user experience and maintaining your application's throughput.
-In the continuation of this post I want take a look at existing file upload libraries, and analyze their abilities for asynchronicity, having the following criteria in mind:
+Utilizing this asynchronous workflow is crucial for good user experience and maintaining your application's throughput.
+In the continuation of this post I want take a look at existing file upload libraries and analyze their abilities for asynchronicity, having the following criteria in mind:

 * **Direct upload** -- Is it possible to implement direct (AJAX) uploads?
 * **Storing** -- Can storing be put into a background job?